• Skip to Content

 SUNY Oneonta’s logo

-Eighteen SUNY Oneonta students were selected to serve as Dragon Guides for the 2025-2026 academic year.
-In addition to leading activities for new students and their parents during six daylong summer orientation sessions, Dragon Guides welcome new students into their new community by leading small groups, answering questions about the university and college life, and mentoring new students throughout their first semester.
-With assistance from the Office of Move-in Orientation, and Welcome Programs and the Office of Student Experience, the Dragon Guides reach out to their mentees throughout their first year at the university to revisit their goals from orientation and offer support on reaching those goals.
+Eight SUNY Oneonta students were selected to serve as Dragon Guides during the spring 2026 semester.
+In addition to leading activities for new students and their parents during orientation sessions, Dragon Guides welcome new students into their new community by leading small groups, answering questions about the university and college life, and mentoring new students throughout their first semester.
+With assistance from the Office of Move-in, Orientation, and Welcome Programs and the Office of Student Experience, the Dragon Guides reach out to their mentees throughout their first year at the university to revisit their goals from orientation and offer support in achieving them.
 They also sponsor connection groups for new students to participate in, which will encourage and support engagement.

 SUNY Oneonta’s logo